tamnguyenvan/yolo-tf2/README.md

 ```

 ## Training
 We also provide a pipeline for training the model on COCO 2017 dataset.
-But it's still **not coveraged** yet.
 Download COCO 2017 dataset, extract and put them into `data/raw` directory.
 ```
 wget http://images.cocodataset.org/zips/train2017.zip